-If you’re trying to learn the Russian Cursive Alphabet you will find some useful resources including a course about handwriting and cursive.
-Don’t forget to bookmark this page.
+If you’re trying to learn the Russian Cursive Alphabet, you will find some helpful resources, including a course about handwriting and cursive.
+Remember to bookmark this page.

-In this article we will show you how to write in Russian cursive.
-Handwriting in general is becoming a lost art due to the increased use of computers, but learning how to write in Russian cursive can be both fun and practical.
+This article will show you how to write in Russian cursive.
+Handwriting is becoming a lost art due to the increased use of computers, but learning how to write in Russian cursive can be fun and practical.

-If you’re looking to learn the Russian Cursive Alphabet, also known as “Handwritten Russian,” you’ve come to the right place.
-In this article, we’ll show you how to write each letter of the alphabet in both upper and lower case.
-We’ll also provide a pronunciation guide so you can start using your new skills right away.
+If you want to learn the Russian Cursive Alphabet or “Handwritten Russian,” you’ve come to the right place.
+This article shows you how to write each alphabet letter in upper and lower case.
+We’ll also provide a pronunciation guide to start using your new skills immediately.

 Russian Cursive Alphabet: Learn how to write in this unique style today!

-If you’ve ever wanted to learn how to write in a foreign alphabet, the Russian cursive alphabet is a great place to start.
-This unique style of writing has been around for centuries and is still used by many Russians today.
+If you’ve ever wanted to learn to write in a foreign alphabet, the Russian cursive alphabet is a great place to start.
+This unique writing style has been around for centuries and is still used by many Russians today.

-Learning the Russian cursive alphabet is not as difficult as it may seem at first glance.
-With a little practice, you’ll be able to write in this beautiful script with ease.
-The best way to start learning is by getting a good quality alphabet chart.
+Learning the Russian cursive alphabet is easier than it may seem at first glance.
+With a bit of practice, you’ll be able to write this beautiful script with ease.
+The best way to start learning is by getting a good-quality alphabet chart.